 Kentucky’s historical and cultural heritage is rich and diverse.
 It’s character and tradition, to a great extent, is southern, but at the same time exhibits the fierce, rugged mood of the western frontier.
 It is the home of Daniel Boone and Henry Clay, and the birthplace of Abraham Lincoln and Jefferson Davis, born one year apart and within 140 miles of one another.
 Not surprisingly given its geographical position, Kentucky was a pivotal battleground during the Civil War.
 Many key battles were fought on its soil, and its sons fought for both sides.
 Kentucky also is a land of profound natural beauty—it’s a land of mountains, lakes, forests, rivers and magnificent, lush rolling countryside.

 We’ve chosen the Bluegrass region of north central Kentucky as the focus for our Kentucky Bluegrass cycling tour.
 The beautiful, rolling, pastoral countryside, the grand, historic horse farms, the deep historical and cultural legacy, and the region’s excellent cycling roads are the ingredients for an exciting and rewarding cycling adventure.
-When you figure in the prodigious line up of inns and restaurants, the Kentucky Bluegrass Country becomes a one-of-a-kind experience.
+Your stays include a prodigious line up of historic inns and B&B’s, making the Kentucky Bluegrass Country a one-of-a-kind experience.

 This tour can be booked for any dates June through November.
 We recommend a spring or fall date for the most pleasant weather.
 Tours must be booked at least 2 weeks in advance.